-The landlords submitted one signed Proof of Service Notice of Direct Request Proceeding form which declares that on February 22, 2021, the landlords handed the Notice of Direct Request Proceeding to Tenant A.M.
-The landlords had Tenant A.M. and a witness sign the Proof of Service Notice of Direct Request Proceeding to confirm this service.
+The landlords submitted one signed Proof of Service Notice of Direct Request Proceeding form which declares that on February 22, 2021, the landlords personally served the Notice of Direct Request Proceeding .
+The landlords had Tenant L.B. and a witness sign the Proof of Service Notice of Direct Request Proceeding to confirm this service.